rf/tylus/README.md

 Tylus - Titanium Stylus
 =======================

-Note: this is super super beta.
-It might be crappy, slow, and mess things up.
-Please test and report issues!

-Note 2: Don't put a device conditional in the root, it will break things.
-Make these the children of other objects.
+Note: Device conditionals now work as expected.

-Note 3: if you need a newline, use `<br>`.
+Note 2: if you need a newline, use `<br>`.

 New: experimental support for less css engine!